 Nash reports: “The gates have opened for miners, drillers, loggers, grazers, and other industries that benefit from an even richer deal and fewer restrictions as they plunder federal public lands — privatizing what should be publicly owned wealth.
 The largest beneficiaries of hugely subsidized grazing, mining, and oil and gas extraction include multi-millionaires and billionaires like the Koch brothers, who are on Forbes’ list of the ten wealthiest people on the planet.
 For just the 2016 election, they donated $150 million to political candidates who oppose government regulation that might inhibit their investments, and the damage they cause on public land.”

-UC, Davis Professor Fred L. Block (Capitalism) published an excellent essay in the Washington Post (8.15.18).
+UC, Davis Professor Fred L. Block (Capitalism: The Future of An Illusion) published an excellent essay in the Washington Post (8.15.18).
 How Conservatives Made Socialism Attractive advances several interesting points including the following:

 “In the wake of primary victories by Alexandria Ocasio-Cortez and Rashida Tlaib, two avowed socialists are likely to win House races in November.
 That, along with a new poll that shows Democrats have a more positive image of socialism than capitalism, has pundits and politicians raising alarm bells…